oneconcern/datamon/docs/proposals/diamond-design.md

 4. Blobs put on storage resulting from split uploads cannot be relinquished.
 We accept the possibility of some wasted storage as a result.
 5. Failure to carry out a commit is a special case, see [below](#failed-commit).

-6. **Nice to have**.
-Explicit cancellation may be skipped and does not affect concurrent diamonds or diamonds initiated in the future.
+6. Explicit cancellation may be skipped and does not affect concurrent diamonds or diamonds initiated in the future.
 Explicit cancellation is only expected from well-behaved users and helps maintain orderly metadata.
    This is a consequence of the blob deduplication strategy (the same blob might be claimed by another file, so we can't mark it as something to be deleted).